The Attitude of Urban Society Towards Mental Disorders and Psychiatrists

 Email: statiana64@yandex.ru

-ORCID ID: 0000-0001-6563-9604
+ORCID iD: 0000-0001-6563-9604

 Dr. Med.
 Sci.
 Prof., Prof. Department of Public Health, Healthcare and Social Work 51, Troitskiy Ave., Arkhangelsk, 163000

-E. Smirnova
+E. A. Smirnova

 Cherepovets State University